mohan-balakrishnan/Materio-AzureInsights/Readme.md

 repo URL: https://github.com/mohan-balakrishnan/Materio-AzureInsights

 ## Requirements ✅

 Make sure you have the  installed Node.js v14.17.3

-Go to this link and download abd install Node.js: https://nodejs.org/en/blog/release/v14.17.3
+Go to this link and download and install Node.js: https://nodejs.org/en/blog/release/v14.17.3

 ## Installation ⚒️

 Installing and running the template is simple.
 Follow these steps, and you'll be ready to go:

-1. Ensure **Node.js (LTS version)** is installed on your machine.
+1. Ensure **Node.js** is installed on your machine.
 2. Navigate to the `javascript-version` folder and run the following command to install the local dependencies listed in the `package.json` file.

    ```bash